 Other important safety features include limiting the range of motion through which the joint are capable of moving.
 This is done in software and firmware by programming limits for the motor movements, and is reinforced in the mechanical design through hard stops that provide a fail- safe should software or firmware malfunctions occur.
 Another important feature of the system is a full over-ride kill switch capable of cutting power to the system should any form of unanticipated event occur.

 The size and weight constraints are in place in order to prevent the system from hindering the user during the rehabilitation sessions.
 Many exoskeletons use a backpack to house the battery and various electronics.
 We are attempting to move away from this idea in order to reduce the size of the system.
-We will be using a battery belt in which two 12 [v] batteries will be situated on each side of the hips.
+We will be using a battery belt in which two 12 [V] batteries will be situated on each side of the hips.
 The weight of the batteries will be evenly distributed around the pelvic area reducing the added weight in the user upper section, thus reducing the chances of loss of balance.
 Weight limits for the entire system including the batteries have been set at 30% of the total weight of a child.
-An eight year old child that lies within the 95th percentile, will weigh on average 35 Kg, limiting the system to a weigh of 10 Kg [4].
+An eight year old child that lies within the 95th percentile, will weigh on average 35 kg, limiting the system to a weigh of 10 kg [4].
 Size is also limited by the target population and as listed in the user analysis the system should be able to accommodate children between the heights of 3’0” and 4’6”.
 Therefore the system has maximum and minimum adjustable lengths in the femoral and tibia regions shown in Table 3 below.